andiappan-ar/sitecore.first-jss-helix/README.md

 ## What is this sample?

-This is sample consisits of sample websites with jss sitecore first approach with helix.
+This consisits of sample websites with jss sitecore first approach with helix.
 Currently this sample contains react components.
-Work in progress for angular.

 ## What changes this sample made from the jss official base solution?